Transfer Learning for Contextual Multi-armed Bandits: Introduction

-\paragraph*{Adaptivity} It has been shown in various bandit settings that adaptation to the unknown smoothness is generally impossible in the sense that no policy can achieve the minimax regrets simultaneously over different classes of reward functions \citep{locatelli2018adaptivity,gur2022smoothness,cai2022stochastic}.
-We note that this phenomenon is closely related to the impossibility of construction of adaptive confidence bands in nonparametric function estimation \citep{low1997nonparametric,Cai2004adaptation,cai2012minimax}.
-Fortunately, adaptive statistical inference can be accomplished under shape constraints such as monotonicity and convexity \citep{hengartner1995finite,dumbgen1998new,genovese2005confidence,cai2013adaptive}.
-Self-similarity---first introduced by \citet{picard2000adaptive} for adaptive nonparametric confidence intervals---is another widely used condition to allow adaptivity, which finds applications in density estimation \citep{gine2010confidence}, sparse regression \citep{nickl2013confidence} and $\ell_{p}$-confidence sets \citep{nickl2016sharp}.
-It was first introduced in the nonparametric contextual bandit setting by \citet{qian2016randomized}, where a UCB-type policy based on Lepski's method \citep{lepski1997optimal} was proposed and shown to achieve the minimax regret up to a logarithmic factor.
-The drawback, however, is that the cost of adaptation tends to infinity as the covariate dimension grows. \citet{gur2022smoothness} improved upon this result by reducing the adaptation cost to a logarithmic factor independent of the dimension.
+\paragraph*{Adaptivity} It has been demonstrated in various bandit settings that adaptation to the unknown smoothness of reward functions is generally impossible.
+This means that no policy can achieve the minimax regrets simultaneously over different classes of reward functions \citep{locatelli2018adaptivity,gur2022smoothness,cai2022stochastic}.
+We note that this phenomenon is closely related to the impossibility of constructing adaptive confidence intervals in nonparametric function estimation \citep{low1997nonparametric,Cai2004adaptation,cai2012minimax}.
+Fortunately, adaptive statistical inference can be accomplished under certain shape constraints, such as monotonicity and convexity \citep{hengartner1995finite,dumbgen1998new,genovese2005confidence,cai2013adaptive}.
+Self-similarity---first introduced by \citet{picard2000adaptive} for adaptive nonparametric confidence intervals---is another widely used condition that allows adaptivity.
+This concept finds applications in various fields, including density estimation \citep{gine2010confidence}, sparse regression \citep{nickl2013confidence}, and $\ell_{p}$-confidence sets \citep{nickl2016sharp}.
+It was first introduced to the nonparametric contextual bandit setting by \citet{qian2016randomized}, where a UCB-type policy based on Lepski's method \citep{lepski1997optimal} was proposed and shown to achieve the minimax regret up to a logarithmic factor.
+The drawback, however, is that its cost of adaptation tends to infinity as the covariate dimension grows. \citet{gur2022smoothness} improved upon this result by reducing the adaptation cost to a logarithmic factor independent of the dimension.